psathyrella/partis/docs/output-formats.md

 |  germline-info |  germline sequence, names, and conserved codon positions
 |  events        |  list of annotations for each rearrangement event (i.e. group of clonally-related sequences)
 |  partitions    |  list of partitions, including the most likely partition (only set if running the partition action)

+#### extracting fasta files

+In order to quickly extra fasta sequence files from partis output files, you can use `bin/extract-fasta.py`.
+See `./bin/extract-fasta.py --help` for details.

 #### description of keys